ssg/NoJoy/README.md

 # Release Notes

+## v0.3.0 (2023-07-11)
+- Upgraded to self-contained executables (using .NET 7.0 now).
+Because of that, the executables will be distributed in separate packages for different CPU architectures (x64 and ARM64).
+- Changed "Enable"/"Disable" icons with a single power icon.
+The previous "Enable/Disable" toggles were confusing.
+- UI has better accessibility hints.

 ## v0.2.3 (2023-07-11)
 - Fix crash when PnP operation generates no output
 - Read version from the executable instead of having it hardcoded.